shoekstra/puppet-owncloud/README.markdown

 ##### `manage_vhost`

 Set to true for the module to install the Apache virtual host using the [PuppetLabs Apache module](https://github.com/puppetlabs/puppetlabs-apache).
+It is possible to have `manage_apache` set to false and `manage_vhost` set to true to only install the vhost if you manage Apache separately.
 Defaults to 'true'.

-*Note:* If `manage_apache` is set to true, `manage_vhost` will be ignored and the virtual host configuration will be installed even if it's set to false.

 ##### `ssl`